Princeton Tigers men's soccer

 The Princeton Tigers men's soccer team is an intercollegiate varsity sports team of Princeton University.
 The team is a member of the Ivy League of the National Collegiate Athletic Association.
+The Tigers are coached by Jim Barlow.

-The team is one of the oldest active soccer clubs in the United States, playing their first recorded match in 1869.
+The team is one of the oldest active soccer clubs in the United States, playing their first official match in November 1906.
 The team was once coached by former U.S. national team coach and former Swansea City manager, Bob Bradley.